vanus-labs/docs/user-manual/connectors/sink/mysql.md

 http://localhost:8081
 ```
 :::tip
-The address and port is on the last line this is the target of the event, you can change it to your specification.
+Note that the last line contains the address and port to send the event.
 :::